Tamilselvan-2512/Tamilselvan-2512/README.md

 🎯 **Lead Technical Recruiter | Aspiring Data Analyst**
 📍 Coimbatore, India

-Aspiring Data Analyst with hands-on project experience and certification in Data Analytics + Python, skilled in SQL, Python, Power BI, Excel Pivot Tables, dashboards, and data visualization.
+Aspiring Data Analyst with hands-on project experience and certified Data Analyst, skilled in SQL, Python, Power BI, Excel Pivot Tables, dashboards, and data visualization.
 Currently working as a Lead Technical Recruiter at Emergere Technologies LLC, managing end-to-end recruitment for multiple technology roles.
 Brings strong analytical thinking, experience with data-driven metrics, trend analysis, and stakeholder reporting.
 Proven ability to interpret data, build insights, and present findings through clear visualizations.
 Actively seeking to transition into a Data Analyst role to apply technical and business skills in a data-focused environment.

 ---